-V. RESPONSIBILITIES OF THE STUDENT DURING THE FIELD PRACTICUM
+V. RESPONSIBILITIES OF THE STUDENT DURING THE PRACTICUM

-The student, with the support of the faculty field liaison and the field instructor, has significant responsibility for his/her own learning and is expected to actively participate in the formulation and implementation of the field practicum experience.
-Specific expectations of students during the field application and interview process are discussed in detail in Section II of this manual (Policies and Procedures for the Field Education Placement Process).
-The following details student responsibilities for participating in field practicum.
+The student, with the support of the faculty practicum liaison and the practicum supervisor, has significant responsibility for his/her learning and is expected to actively participate in the formulation and implementation of the practicum experience.
+Specific expectations of students during the practicum application and interview process are discussed in detail in Section II of this manual (Policies and Procedures for the Practicum Education Placement Process).
+The following details student responsibilities for participating in practicum internships.

-Guidelines for Professional Behavior in the Field
+Guidelines for Professional Behavior in the Practicum Internship

-Students are expected to demonstrate professional behavior at all times while they are in the field.
-Common examples of professional behavior include maintaining an agreed upon schedule, arrival and departure at the agreed upon time, contacting the field site as soon as possible if they need to be absent, and following a written agreement for making up missed time.
-Students are expected to conduct themselves at all times in a manner consistent with the values and ethics of the social work profession and with local, state, and national laws.
+Students are expected to always demonstrate professional behavior while they are in the practicum.
+Common examples of professional behavior include maintaining an agreed-upon schedule, arrival, and departure at the agreed-upon time, contacting the internship site as soon as possible if they need to be absent, and following a written agreement for making up missed time.
+Students are expected to always conduct themselves in a manner consistent with the values and ethics of the social work profession and with local, state, and national laws.
 A copy of the current NASW Code of Ethics is provided in the MSW Program Manual.

-Students should dress in a manner consistent with practice at the field site, but should never dress more casually than the majority of the staff at the site.
-Extremely casual attire, such as jeans, tank tops, and casual t-shirts, are rarely appropriate for students, except possibly when engaging in field trips or play activities with clients and only with prior guidance and approval from the field instructor.
+Students should dress in a manner consistent with practice at the internship site but should never dress more casually than most of the staff at the site.
+Extremely casual attire, such as jeans, tank tops, and casual t-shirts, are rarely appropriate for students, except possibly when engaging in field trips or play activities with clients and only with prior guidance and approval from the practicum instructor.
 Students should demonstrate an understanding that professional dress communicates respect for clients and promotes trust in the worker's professionalism.
 Students must not dress in ways that might reasonably be viewed as sexually provocative or offensive by clients or agency staff and/or may reflect negatively on the student, the organization, or the Social Work Department's professional image.
-Appropriate attire is expected whether the student is in-person at the field site or engaging in video conferencing or other visible remote activity.
+Appropriate attire is expected whether the student is in-person at the internship site or engaging in video conferencing or other visible remote activity.

 Students must follow NASW guidelines for dual relationships and other inappropriate behaviors with clients.
 It is also important that students take great care in monitoring and maintaining professional relationships with field site staff.
-Concerns, questions, and/or changes related to relationships and boundaries with clients and staff should be discussed as soon as possible with the field instructor and/or the faculty liaison.
+Concerns, questions, and/or changes related to relationships and boundaries with clients and staff should be discussed as soon as possible with the practicum instructor and/or the faculty liaison.